A note from Dr. B

 Ginger gets things moving — fast.

-Within the first hour, concentrated gingeroids in Ginfort® activate the gut's own motility signals — telling the digestive tract to get moving and helping with queasiness and fullness.
+What's happeningWithin the first hour, concentrated gingerols in GinFort™ activate the gut's own motility signals — telling the digestive tract to get moving and helping with queasiness and fullness.

 Magnesium oxide pulls water in.

-While you sleep, magnesium oxide draws water into the bowel — softening stool and prompting your body's natural urge to go.
-Symptoms improve as regularity resumes, potentially as early as day one.
+What's happeningWhile you sleep, magnesium oxide draws water into the bowel — softening stool and prompting your body's natural urge to go.
+Many people notice a change within the first day or two.

 All three mechanisms are now at work.

-By the end of the first week, Plenibiotic™ is actively contributing to more regular bowel movements.
+What's happeningBy the end of the first week, Plenibiotic™ is actively contributing to more regular bowel movements.
 It supports how gut bacteria trigger serotonin, the signal your body uses to keep things moving.
 With all three mechanisms working together, regularity follows.

-The deeper change is locked in.
+The deeper change continues to build.

-By the two-week mark, beneficial SCFA-producing bacteria rise while less helpful strains decline, and SCFA output increases.
-Plenibiotic™'s benefits continue to compound while magnesium oxide and Ginfort® support ongoing regularity.
+What's happeningBy the two-week mark, beneficial SCFA-producing bacteria rise while less helpful strains decline, and SCFA output increases.
+Plenibiotic™'s benefits continue to compound while magnesium oxide and GinFort™ support ongoing regularity.
 Your gut feels predictable.
 Bloating, discomfort, nausea and fullness are less frequent.

 Complementary pieces for a healthier gut.

-Consistency builds the foundation.
+What's happeningConsistency builds the foundation.
 For deeper microbiome work, pair RCE with DMN.
 RCE's Plenibiotic™ supports motility signaling, while DMN's prebiotic and polyphenol blend feeds the bacteria themselves.
 Together, they support the gut at every level.

 "Constipation is rarely caused by one thing.
 So I built RCE to work on three distinct mechanisms at once — because that's what the science supports, and that's what actually works."

-— Dr. Will Bulsiewicz, MD, MSCI · Co-Founder, 38TERA®
+— Dr. Will Bulsiewicz, MD, MSCI · Co-Founder, 38TERA®Start at 2 capsules.

 Find your dose.